miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 I pushed hard to clean up and prep the Botifython fork of Pipulate to be ready to roll out to my coworkers... almost.
 I still have to plug the apps in.
-The actual ports of an existing web app, the first I cut my FastHTML teeth on, and one that exists only in a Juptyer NOtebook, into the new framwork.
-But the new framwork is in MVP (minimum viable product) state, and yesterday I got the git deployment trick down.
+The actual ports of an existing web app, the first I cut my FastHTML teeth on, and one that exists only in a Juptyer Notebook, into the new framework.
+But the new framework is in MVP (minimum viable product) state, and yesterday I got the git deployment trick down.
 Today, I make it accessible to my coworkers.
-As time allows, I'll extract the FOSS bits and put it back into Pipulate.
+As time allows, I'll extract the free and open source software (FOSS) bits and put it back into Pipulate.

 The nix flake now does an automatic git pull to update the repo every time you nix develop from it, but I don't want that to be the default state of the